joan-gerard/lamp-ecommerce-devops-project/README.md

 # LAMP Stack eCommerce Deployment

-A LAMP stack deployment project based on the KodeKloud Shell Scripts for Beginners course.
+A automated LAMP stack deployment on Ubuntu, provisioned inside a local Lima VM to simulate a real server environment.

 ## Stack